A Guide on How to Write a Captivating Story

 Crafting Engaging Characters

 Your story’s characters are at the core of its narrative, engaging readers and driving its plot forward.
-Begin by envisioning your protagonist: this individual should possess clear goals and motivations while possessing both strengths and flaws that make them relatable to readers as individuals and make up a full portrait.
+Start by imagining your main character: they should have distinct objectives and reasons for their actions, as well as strengths and weaknesses that make them relatable and fully fleshed out to readers.

 As you craft the cast for your supporting characters, remember to create individuals with distinct voices and personalities who each play an essential part in the plot or illuminate elements of your protagonist’s persona.
 Strive to develop characters who balance one another while building dynamic relationships within your story that grow as its progression progresses.